getpopper/popper/docs/sections/getting_started.md

 ```bash
 popper run -f wf.yml
 ```

-> **TIP:** Type `popper run --help` to learn more about other options
-> available and a high-level description of what this command does.

 Since this workflow consists of two steps, there were two corresponding containers that were executed by the underlying